Top * changes to property depreciation laws

 Acquire a second-hand residential property from 10 May 2017, which contains ‘previously used’ depreciating assets.
 According to the ATO, you will no longer claim depreciation deductions on those assets.
 This refers to the plant and equipment portion of a depreciation schedule, those items with a lower effective life, including;

 • Common property plant and equipment items.

-You will still need a depreciation schedule to calculate these deductions, which typically accounts for 85 per cent of the overall construction cost.
-The structure includes things like brickwork and concrete, so there’s no change to that.
+You will still need a depreciation schedule to calculate these deductions, which typically account for 85 per cent of the overall construction cost.
+The structure includes items like brickwork and concrete, so that’s no change.

-4. If you renovate a house while living in it, then sell the property to an investor, the plant and equipment assets will be deemed previously used, and the new owner will not be able to claim the renovations on their tax returns.
+If you renovate a house while living in it, and then sell the property to an investor, the plant and equipment assets will be deemed previously used, and the new owner will not be able to claim the renovations on their tax returns.

-5. The federal budget changes to depreciation laws do not apply if you buy the property in a corporate tax entity, super fund (note self-managed super funds do not apply here) or a large unit trust.
+The federal budget changes to depreciation tax laws do not apply if you buy the property in a corporate tax entity, a super fund (note that self-managed super funds do not apply here) or a large unit trust.
 In other words, you can still buy a second-hand property in a company name and claim depreciation.

 or more, and claim depreciation on that property.